Your LinkedIn picture is worth a thousand words.

 If, for example, the backdrop of your photo shows a fully stocked bar, that sends out the wrong impression.
 A background like a busy restaurant could detract from the message you’re trying to get across as well.
 Neither of these is particularly professional, which is a major problem.

 You need to keep things simple.
 A plain background is the easiest way to go as it doesn’t give anything away.
-For example, you could opt for a solid-colour backdrop or one in a workplace that shows you in a professional setting.
+For example, you could opt for a solid-color backdrop or one in a workplace that shows you in a professional setting.
 This is just as important as the rest of the photo, so take the time to get it right.

 Make your facial expression approachable